Veronicaywl/Final_Project/README.md

 * A database containing 'NYC Restaurant Inspection' data was created with the following columns: 'DBA', 'BOROUGH', 'STREET', 'ZIPCODE', 'CUISINE_DESCRIPTION', 'SCORE', and "GRADE'.
 * A second database using the 'NYC-Precovid Restaurant' dataset was created with the following columns: 'DBA', 'STREET', and 'INCOME_LEVEL'.
 The two databases were then inner joined via the 'DBA' and 'STREET' columns as presented in the ERD diagram.
 After the merge, duplicate rows were removed.
 * The final dataset was generated with the following specific attributes: 'DBA', 'STREET', 'INCOME_LEVEL', 'BOROUGH', 'ZIPCODE', 'CUISINE_DESCRIPTION', 'SCORE', and 'GRADE'.
+* We use sqlAlchemy to connect our database in postgres and pull the joined data frame to use in  machine learning model .

 #### ERD
 ![ERD](https://github.com/Veronicaywl/Final_Project/blob/main/SQL_database/SQL_images/ERD_NYC_restaurants_final.png)